 Message from a Magnolia Tree

-I was sitting having my lunch the other day, when I spotted this beautiful tree in Lomagnolia1ndon.
+I was sitting having my lunch the other day, when I spotted this beautiful tree in London.
 I hadn’t noticed it at first and then realised it was a magnolia tree.
 From the photo you can see that it doesn’t look like an ordinary (straight up and down) kind of tree.

 In fact without the magnolia flowers, it looks kind of crooked.
 Yet I know that when those buds come into bloom, it will be incredible.
 That’s how I feel about teaching meditation to kids with special needs.